-Passive optical networks can generally be considered point-to-multipoint networks, much like wireless networks such as wireless fidelity (Wi-Fi), 2G-4G or the hybrid fibre coax (HFC) networks used by multiple system operators.
+Passive optical networks (PONs) can generally be considered point-to-multipoint networks, much like wireless networks such as wireless fidelity (Wi-Fi), 2G-4G or the hybrid fibre coax (HFC) networks used by multiple system operators.
 Redundancy is generally not fundamental in these networks as contrasted with ring-based topologies.

-Nonetheless, there are services such as business services, mobile backhaul and high-density residential services, which may justify the addition of passive optical network (PON) redundancy and protection switching.
+Nonetheless, there are services such as business services, mobile backhaul and high-density residential services, which may justify the addition of PON redundancy and protection switching.

-The ITU-T G.984.1 specification outlines several topologies for achieving redundancy; these have been named Type A, Type B, Type C and Type D. Since the publication of that Recommendation, many other studies of different aspects of PON availability, redundancy and switching have been made available.
+Recommendation ITU-T G.984.1 outlines several topologies for achieving redundancy; these have been named type A, type B, type C and type D. Since the publication of ITU-T G.984.1, many other studies of various aspects of PON availability, redundancy and switching have been made available.